Offering 2000 acres of Historic Landscape, Gardens, Battlefield Hiking Trail and Many New Programs

-Must-see destination offers guests of all ages endless adventure
+Must-see destination offers guests of all ages endless adventure starting May 1, 2021.

-Hailed as the premier living history program in North America, Fort Ticonderoga’s museum staff brings history to life every day!
+Hailed as the premier living history site in North America, Fort Ticonderoga’s museum staff brings history to life every day!
 Ticonderoga’s epic history and signature stories are highlighted through innovative story telling on a grand scale, historic trades, daily soldiers’ life programs, thrilling weapons demonstrations, endless outdoor activities, and captivating special events.
 This year, Fort Ticonderoga debuts a new chapter in its story.
 Explore the British occupied fort in the years just before the American Revolution.

 About Fort Ticonderoga